MobileTeleSystems/data-rentgen/docs/reference/database/index.rst

 Scheduling can be done by adding a dedicated entry to `crontab <https://help.ubuntu.com/community/CronHowto>`_.

-It's strongly recommended also to setup cleaning data in old partitions :ref:`clean-partitions-cli`.
+It's strongly recommended also to add old partitions cleanup script to cron :ref:`clean-partitions-cli`.
 Scheduling setup is same is for creating of partitions.

 Analytic views